citp/privacy-policy-historical/l/la/las/lasenza.com.md

 We also use clear—gifs (also known as a Web beacon or Web bug) on our Website and in our emails.
 A clear gif is a nearly invisible pixel—sized graphic image on a Web page, Web—based document or e—mail message.
 It helps us do things like view the URL of the page on which the clear gif appears and the time our Website or email in question is viewed.
 Clear gifs in emails help us confirm the receipt of, and response to, our emails, including those that you forward to friends and family; and they help deliver a more personalized online experience.
 These technologies may be used to help us see which of our interactive experiences online users like most—for example, by keeping track of the number of times a video, widget or other media is accessed or embedded on social networking sites; and on which social networking sites it is embedded, based on inquiries that are sent to our Website.
 Cookies and clear gifs also allow us to associate your online navigational information, or purchases and interactions (both online and offline), with any personal information you provide (such as name, address, phone number, survey responses, and email address).
 We’ll associate this information to deliver products and services to you; to improve our business; to transact business; and to market our products and services on this and other Websites and through a variety of media like email, mobile advertising, and direct mail.
 As an example, we may use cookies to keep track of what you put into your shopping bag.
 That can help us contact you if your online session is disrupted in mid—purchase, resulting in an abandoned cart.
 We can also use this technology to determine whether you’d be interested in participating in special events, given your preferences.
 The end result is a more personalized experience that’s tailored to your needs and tastes.

+For information about your options with respect to cookies, see “What choices do you have over how your information is used?” below.

 3\.
 Information Others Observe or Collect through Technology

 Third—party service providers help us provide certain features on our site and analyze our visitor’s site and purchase preferences.
-They may also help us deliver ads to you about our products through banner ads when you visit other Websites (often referred to as "online network advertising").
+They may also help us deliver ads to you about our products through banner ads when you visit other Websites (somtimes referred to as "online network advertising").
 The following provides more information about these service providers and the choices you have with respect to their services.

 > a.
 Features
 >